-Stocks on Wall Street fell slightly, a day after the
+Stocks on Wall Street fell slightly after the benchmark S&P

-benchmark S&P 500 hit a record on Wednesday when the Fed
+500 surged to a new record on Wednesday when the Fed expressed

-Stocks in Europe rose to six-year highs and equities in Asia
+Stocks in Europe rose to new six-year highs after equities

-posted strong gains, while U.S. Treasuries yields fell to
+in Asia posted strong gains, while U.S. Treasuries yields fell

-two-week lows on the Fed's more dovish tone at the close of its
+to two-week lows on the Fed's more dovish tone following a